ninabarzh/broomstick/content/posts/A-love-letter-to-bureaucratic-hell.md

 **Everything is now a concept**

-Slowly but surely, the concrete gets swapped out for the abstract.
+Slowly and surely, the concrete gets swapped out for the abstract.
 Bodies, touch, nature, art — all reduced to ideas.
 You won’t need to interact with anything in the real world.
 You’ve got a keyboard.

 “Work” becomes the act of documenting and justifying that work.
 Not actually doing it, of course — that’s for